GoogleCloudPlatform/esp-v2/examples/README.md

 Google's OpenAPI `x-google-backend` extension is converted into:

 - The Envoy `routeConfig` for host rewrite to the remote backend.
-- The [Backend Routing](../src/envoy/http/backend_routing/README.md) filter for path rewrite to the remote backend.
+- The [Path Rewrite](../src/envoy/http/path_rewrite/README.md) filter for path rewrite to the remote backend.
 - The [Backend Auth](../src/envoy/http/backend_auth/README.md) filter for authentication with the remote backend.

 ## [gRPC Dynamic Routing](grpc_dynamic_routing)